-With upwards of 10,000 species of birds in the world, I wanted to find out how diverse birds are.
-From the smallest sparrow to the largest eagle, the diversity between species of birds is incredible.
-Find out why birds are one of the most diverse animal groups on Earth.
+With upwards of 10,000 species of birds globally, I wanted to find out how diverse birds are.
+The diversity between species of birds is incredible, from the tiniest sparrow to the giant eagle.
+Find out why birds are one of the most diverse animal groups.

-The diversity of birds can be seen in their different habitats, geographical locations, the shape of their bills and their feet and toes.
-Their size, colors, diet and different ways of flying are also very different.
+The diversity of birds can be seen in their different habitats, geographical locations, the shape of their bills, and feet and toes.
+Their size, colors, diet, and ways of flying are also very different.

-If you want to find out more about why birds are so diverse then please read on.
+Please read on if you want to learn more about why birds are so diverse.

 Different Species and Orders

-There are roughly 10,000 species of birds in the world, with estimates of almost one thousand in North America.
+There are roughly 10,000 species of birds globally, with estimates of almost one thousand in North America.

-Birds can be found in many different habitats from tundra to deserts and almost everywhere in between.
-For a bird to live in a specific habitat, they have to be able to survive against predators and be able to find food.
+Birds can be found in many habitats, from tundra to deserts and almost everywhere.
+For a bird to live in a specific habitat, they have to survive against predators and be able to find food.

-Birds live in a wide variety of habitats including tundra, forests, deserts, seawater and freshwater, rainforests, and mountainous regions.
+Birds live in various habitats, including tundra, forests, deserts, seawater and freshwater, rainforests, and mountainous regions.

-The size of a bird affects the size of their range, and this also affects their population size.
+The size of a bird affects its range size, which also affects its population size.
 Large species are usually less abundant than small species.
-If their range size is also small, then this will also affect their population size.
+If their range size is small, this will also affect their population size.

-There are very few species of large birds that have small ranges as they prefer a large range.
-However, small birds do not always stick to smaller ranges, and can often be found in large ranges.
+Few species of large birds have small ranges as they prefer an extensive range.
+However, small birds do not always stick to smaller ranges and can often be found in vast fields.

-The beak of a bird varies depending on the type of food that they eat.
+A bird’s beak varies depending on the type of food they eat.
 Birds with a less-varied diet will have a bill shaped to get to their preferred food.

-Finches have a wedge-shaped bill allowing them to crack seeds, using a nutcracker motion.
-Parrots can crack the shell of a nut using their powerful bills, before pulling out the nut with the down-curved tip.
+Finches have a wedge-shaped bill allowing them to crack seeds using a nutcracker motion.
+Parrots can crack a nut’s shell using their powerful statements before pulling out the nut with the down-curved tip.

-Some birds such as the godwit have a long up-curved bill.
+Some birds, such as the godwit, have a long up-curved bills.
 They use this to pick up aquatic prey.
-Whimbrels have a down-cured bill that they use to dig in the sand for crabs, mollusks, and fish.
+Whimbrels have a down-cured statement to dig in the sand for crabs, mollusks, and fish.

-Grosbeaks have stout bills which they use to eat seeds.
-The bill of a woodpecker is straight which allows them to get to ants by chiseling at the tree.
-Nuthatches have long bills that allow them to get into crevices.
+Grosbeaks have stout bills, which they use to eat seeds.
+The woodpecker’s beak is straight, allowing them to get to ants by chiseling at the tree.
+Nuthatches have long bills that enable them to get into crevices.

-Species of bird such as nightjars and swifts have a short bill which allows them to catch insects while in flight.
-Orioles use their bills in a variety of ways.
-They can snatch caterpillars and other insects from trees, but also use their bill to stab fruit.
-They then open their mouth which cuts into the fruit, allowing them to drink from it.
+Species of birds such as nightjars and swifts have short bills, which allows them to catch insects while in flight.
+Orioles use their accounts in a variety of ways.
+They can snatch caterpillars and insects from trees and use their account to stab fruit.
+They then open their mouth, which cuts into the fruit, allowing them to drink from it.

 Feet And Legs